Manual Machining

 engine lathe

 The original and most basic type of manual lathe.
-An engine lathe holds a cylindrical workpiece on one or both ends.
+Engine lathes are used to make cylindrical metal parts.

 feed